SpiderDave/DavePatcher/README.md

         address = <address>
-            Set the address for the tile map. gridsize = <size>
+            Set the address for the tile map. palette = <palette>
+            Set the preferred palette for the tile map.
+            Example:
+                palette = 0030270f
+        gridsize = <size>
             Set the grid size to <size>.
 This determines what the x and y values of each tile map entry is multiplied by (default is 8).